 TGax Editor: Change the paragraph below in this subclause as follows (#CID 17009):

 An HE STA supports the MAC and MLME functions defined in Clause 27 in addition to the MAC functions defined in Clause 10, the MLME functions defined in Clause 11, and the security functions defined in Clause 12 except when the functions in Clause 27 supersede the functions in Clause 10 or Clause 11.
-Frame exchanges are still considered as initiated by the STA as defined in Clause 11, and Clause 12 even if the initiating frame of the frame exchange is sent in response to a Trigger frame as defined in the subclauses below.
+A successfully acknowledged frame transmitted by a non-AP STA in response to a Basic Trigger is a successful frame exchange initiated by the STA as referred to in Clause 11 and Clause 12.

 References: